Why we’re witnessing a new golden age in advertising

-For 13 years, Boulder, Colorado-based ad agency Crispin Porter + Bogusky came up with creative ideas and advertising for Domino’s.
+For 13 years, Boulder, Colorado-based ad agency Crispin Porter + Bogusky (CPB) came up with creative ideas and advertising for Domino’s.
 It created the now-familiar Pizza Tracker and the DXP customized pizza delivery vehicle.
 It geofenced public parks to enable outdoor pizza delivery and challenged American cities to improve their roads in a cheeky, faux-PSA campaign that became very real in “Paving For Pizza.”

 In September 2007, when Domino’s first named CPB its agency, the company’s stock traded at about $17.
 Now it hovers around $385.
 By any measure, this has been one of the most successful advertising and marketing partnerships so far this century.